 Native animals include dusky antechinus, southern bush rat, broad-toothed rat, mountain pygmy-possum, brush-tailed possum, ring-tailed possum, wombats, bats and snakes.

-A poster, Small mammals making their home in the ski resorts of Kosciuszko National Park (PDF 1.3MB) is available from the NPWS Perisher Office or NPWS Jindabyne Office to help visitors and lessees identify small native ground mammals.
+A poster, Small mammals making their home in the ski resorts of Kosciuszko National Park, is available from the National Parks and Wildlife Service Perisher Office or Jindabyne Office to help visitors and lessees identify small native ground mammals.

-A trapping guideline, Small mammal trapping in ski resorts (PDF 157KB), is provided to lodge operators, for the appropriate use of Elliott traps to capture and release native animals without harm.
+A trapping guideline, Small mammal trapping in ski resorts, is provided to lessees, including lodge operators and building managers, for the appropriate use of Elliott traps to capture and release native animals without harm.

-Occasionally, you may find introduced animals including rabbits, European wasps, black rat and house mouse in your lodge or nearby buildings.
-If this happens, NPWS may give approval to use alternative methods of control.
+Occasionally, you may find introduced animals, including rabbits, European wasps, black rats and house mice, in your lodge, premises, or nearby buildings.
+If this happens, National Parks and Wildlife Service may give approval to use alternative methods of control.